eishm721/CashFlow/README.md

 # CashFlow

-This is an ATM web app for budgeting finances w/ a customizable transaction history data visualization tool Website Link: https://cashflow-atm.herokuapp.com
+This is an ATM web app for budgeting finances w/ a customizable transaction history data visualization tool.
+Website Link: https://cashflow-atm.herokuapp.com

 The application has two pages, one to manage an account and one to view an account's history.
 The manage account page allows a user to log their transactions, see quick facts about their account's statisics, as well as customizable alerts showing the 5 most recent actions (including low-balance warnings.
 The view page allows a user to see a visualization of their transaction history and other statistics on their spending/earnings using Chart.js.
 They have 9 different customizations options for the time scale and type of transaction to view.
 All data is managed through a database for long-term storage of one's banking profile.
 Website is hosted using AWS, Heroku, Git.